dydx404/EIE-Risc-V-CPU/README.md

 ```

 ### ALU
+- Performs arithmetic/logic operations
+- 4 bit control signal to allow sufficient operations.
+Supports ADD, SUB, AND, OR, XOR, SLT, SLTU, SLL SRL, SRA operations.
+Allows for signed and unsigned.
+Used basic C++ testbench with functions to test all operations.

+### Regfile
+- 32 bit registers with 2 read ports and one write port.
+- Allows for asynchronous read and synchronous write on rising clock edge. x0 hardwired to 0.
+Simple unit testbench tested read and writing to registers, ensuring that they occur when expected (read whenever, write on rising clock edge).

 ### PC
 For the program counter, we initially took the approach of separate components and a top-level interface with other components; however, in the end, this proved to be tedious and overly complicated.
 So, we turned to a flat implementation of the program counter.